umbraco/UmbracoDocs/14/umbraco-cms/extending/backoffice-setup/extension-types/header-apps.md

 A header app appears next to the user profile and global search icon on the top-right corner of Umbraco's backoffice.

 In this article, you can find an example of an extension registry.
-This example goes through the creation of a Header App in two ways just as the extension registry can be done as well:
+This example details the creation of a Header App in two ways, similar to how the extension registry can be created:

 1. [Using a manifest file](header-apps.md#button-header-app-with-manifest).
 2. [Using the JavaScript/typescript file](header-apps.md#button-header-app-with-js-ts).